ardinor/mojibake-flat/mojibake/content/posts/SSH_fail2ban_and_iptables.md

     sudo nano /etc/fail2ban/jail.local

-Scroll down to the section with bantime and maxretry and set as
+Scroll down to the section with bantime and maxretry and set as:

     # ban time 24 hours
     bantime = 86400
     maxretry = 3

-Scroll down to the ssh section as well and set it to three maximum retries
+Scroll down to the ssh section as well and set it to three maximum retries:

     [ssh]
     enabled = true